marcus-seldin/QENIE/README.md

 1. Construct cross-tissue correlation and pvalue matrices
 2. Compute rowsum -log(pvalue) for ranking interactions and filter for factors proteins as secreted
-3. condition correlation matrix on a by-gene basis for pathway enrichment
+3. Condition correlation matrix on a by-gene basis for pathway enrichment

 Any questions/comments, please contact mseldin3@gmail.com